saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 The test cases that JSNAPy executes against the snapshots are written according to a fixed format (more on that later).
 JSNAPy can run test cases against a single snapshot or it can be made to analyze 2 snapshots.

 You can use JSNAPy as a CLI tool and run the configured checks manually.
-This works really well when you are looking at it for the first time and still figuring out how to use it.
+Apart from working very well as a CLI tool, it is also a very convenient way to learn how JSNAPy works.
 In addition to using it on the CLI, you can use JSNAPy in your Python scripts.
 This makes the framework very flexible (I use it in SaltStack for example).
 Juniper also supplies an Ansible module for people into that.

 ## JSNAPy use cases